almufadhli/pdsnd_github/README.md

 This project helps to understand US bikeshare data using Python.
 The user can choose data and filter for a dataset to analyze in an interactive environment, and the program will calculate statistics and display the results.

 ### Files used
-Data files:
+Data files

-chicago.csv
+- chicago.csv

-washington.csv
+- washington.csv

-new_tork_city.csv
+- new_tork_city.csv

 Main code:
 - bikeshare.py

 ### Credits
 https://docs.python.org/3/index.html